jennyballif/jennyballif.github.io/_posts/2017-08-14-your-filename.md

 ---
 <span class="image left" style="width:400px; max-width:50%"><img src="images/Patron/Amandite.001.jpeg" alt="Patron 10 on the Periodic Table of Patrons - Amandite" /></span>

 Amandite is named in honor of Amanda Skenadore, a nurse and author.
-Her first book Between Earth and Sky will be published in May 2018.
+Her first book, _Between Earth and Sky_, will be published in May 2018.

 When I asked her which scientist she would like to enjoy lunch with, she said: